Actuaries Institute Climate & Sustainability Working Group

-The Climate Risk Working Group (CRWG) of the Actuaries Institute actively supports actuaries working in climate risk related roles to share best practice within the profession and contribute to public policy discussions of climate-related issues.
-Given the multidisciplinary nature of climate-related issues, the CRWG also liaises with other various external groups and professions.
+The Climate & Sustainability Working Group (CSWG) of the Actuaries Institute actively supports actuaries working in climate risk related roles to share best practice within the profession and contribute to public policy discussions of climate-related and sustainability issues.
+Given the multidisciplinary nature of climate-related and sustainability issues, the CSWG also liaises with other various external groups and professions.

 Policy Position Statement